Network Security Vulnerabilities

 What is it?

 Network servers have devices on them known as ports.
 Each port is set up to understand a certain type of language.
-For example, there are ports for database applications, website access, e-mail, instant messaging/chat, etc. They are similar to channels on television or walkie-talkie.
+For example, there are ports for database applications, website access, email, instant messaging/chat, etc. They are similar to channels on television or walkie-talkie.
 Each port is either open or closed to the outside world based on the server settings, meaning it will "listen" to requests for that type of service.
 If a port is open, it is an opportunity for a cybercriminal to attempt to access data or files on that server through that channel.
-Some ports need to be open, such as the port for website access on your server, port 80.
-Others should not be (like the e-mail or database ports on the same server).
+Some ports need to be open.
+Port 80 is typically open to allow website access on your server.
+Other ports should not be open like the email or database ports on the same server.
 Opening unnecessary ports can expose sensitive data and systems to attackers.

 What is the impact?

-If attackers are able to access your server through open ports, the damage they can do is extensive.
+If attackers can access your server through open ports, the damage they can do is extensive.
 Depending on what parts of the server/network they reach, they could steal data, deface your website, or install malicious software that replicates on the server.